 Transcranial Magnetic Stimulation (TMS) is a revolutionary treatment gaining traction in healthcare and logistics.
 Though the term varies across fields, its impact is widely recognized.
-This article explores TMS, its benefits, and applications for healthcare professionals, logistics managers, and neurology patients
+This article explores TMS, its benefits, and applications for healthcare professionals, logistics managers, and neurology patients.

+What is TMS?
 Transcranial Magnetic Stimulation (TMS) is a non-invasive procedure that uses magnetic fields to stimulate nerve cells in the brain.
 Initially developed as a treatment for depression, the scope of TMS has broadened to include a range of neurological and psychological conditions.
-The procedure involves placing an electromagnetic coil against the scalp, which then sends magnetic

-pulses to stimulate specific brain areas.
+The procedure involves placing an electromagnetic coil against the scalp, which then sends magnetic pulses to stimulate specific brain areas.
 This precise targeting of brain regions allows for the modulation of neural activity, which can lead to significant improvements in symptoms.

 TMS has proven to be effective in treating various medical conditions, including but not limited to: